- LinkedIn Boot Camp for Business Marketing

 LinkedIn is a power horse of valuable marketing tools, but many companies do not fully utilize its resources.
 And given the number of choices that online shoppers have when browsing, the small business owner should capitalize on this valuable treasure chest of marketing tools.
+The LinkedIn advantages for business are numerous.
 This LinkedIn boot camp is designed for professionals that want to utilize LinkedIn for networking, but are new to the LinkedIn community.

 The LinkedIn community is a collection of people on the Internet that are interested in networking.
 The LinkedIn network is special in that the members are made up mostly of professionals.
 LinkedIn currently has over 145 million members worldwide!
 And what is important about LinkedIn is that because of the group affiliations of members, you and your business can easily network with professionals that are interested in your industry.
 You can also network with potential vendors or clients interested in your products or services.
 Conversations on LinkedIn are geared towards cultivating professional partnerships and advancing business.
 In contrast, Facebook is more geared towards cultivating personal relationships.